Souloist/projects/README.md

 [**Tic Tac Toe**](https://github.com/Souloist/Projects/blob/master/solutions/tic_tac_toe.rb) - Create a tic tac toe game

 **Company Manager** - Create an hierarchy of classes - abstract class Employee and subclasses HourlyEmployee, SalariedEmployee, Manager and Executive.
 Every one's pay is calculated differently, research a bit about it.
 After you've established an employee hierarchy, create a Company class that allows you to manage the employees.
 You should be able to hire, fire and raise employees.

+**Chess Game** - Create an interactive game of chess using object orientation